Authenticating Dataedo Portal with Google Workspace

 Step 3 – Assign Roles to the Group

-Once this is set up, group membership changes in Azure AD will automatically apply the correct roles the next time a user logs in.
+Once this is set up, group membership changes in Entra ID (Azure ID) will automatically apply the correct roles the next time a user logs in.

 Configuring SAML in Dataedo Portal (Docker)